-(Ord. of 9-7-1999, § 1(4-257))

-State law reference(s)—Municipal excise tax authorized, O.C.G.A. § 3-4-80.

 Sec.
 6-308.
 Duties of wholesaler.

 Each wholesale dealer or distributor selling, shipping or delivering distilled spirits to any retail dealer in the city shall, as a condition of the privilege of carrying on such business in the city:

 (1) Keep true and correct records of all sales, shipments or deliveries of such distilled spirits to each retail dealer in the city.
 Such records shall be preserved for a period of one year and shall be made available on request for the inspection of any duly authorized city representative.